OfficeDev/Office-Add-in-samples/Samples/excel-add-in-chartapi-analyze-data/RUN_WITH_EXTENSION.md

-# Run the add-in with Office Add-ins Development Kit extension
+# Run the add-in from the Office Add-ins Development Kit

-We recommend you try this sample by using the [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger).
-The Office Add-ins Development Kit is an end-to-end developer tool for building Office Add-ins.
-It helps create, run, and debug an Office Add-in.

 1. **Open the Office Add-ins Development Kit**

     Select the <img src="./assets/Icon_Office_Add-ins_Development_Kit.png" width="30" alt="Office Add-ins Development Kit"/> icon in the **Activity Bar** to open the extension.